 Tarleton’s current work investigates how social media platforms and other algorithmic information systems shape public discourse.
-His forthcoming book (Yale University Press, exp.
-Spring 2018) examines how the content guidelines imposed by social media platforms set the terms for what counts as ‘appropriate’ user contributions, and ask how this private governance of cultural values has broader implications for freedom of expression and the character of public discourse.
+His latest book, Custodians of the Internet (Yale University Press, 2018) examines how the content guidelines imposed by social media platforms set the terms for what counts as ‘appropriate’ user contributions, and ask how this private governance of cultural values has broader implications for freedom of expression and the character of public discourse.
+The book was a finalist for the 2019 PROSE Award from Association of American Publishers (AAP).
 A second thread of his research examines how the algorithmic selection of information and culture has equally important consequences for public discourse.

 Tarleton received his Ph.D. in Communication from the University of California, San Diego (2002); he also has a M.A. in Communication from UCSD (1997) and a B.A. with honors in English from Amherst College (1994).
 In 2011-12 he was awarded funding from the European Institutes for Advanced Study (EURIAS) to be a Residential Research Fellow at the Collegium de Lyon, at the Ecole Normale Supérieure de Lyon, France.